xiix0/scam/README.md

-You will have long and healthy life.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.